Vitalyalya/pokeshop/README.md

 Live here:
 https://pokeshop-vitalii-b.netlify.app/

-Home, product details, cart / checkout and profile pages, registration (along with ability to change name, email and password) and past orders.
+Home, product details, cart / checkout and profile pages, search, registration (along with ability to change name, email and password) and past orders.

 Built using React, Router, Hooks, Context and a little of Bootstrap for good measure.
 Fully responsive and ready to be tested.